aaronbloomfield/ccc/hws/daoweb3/index.md

 Note: ***ALL*** of your HTML, CSS, and Javascript code must in the dao.html file.
 The *only* thing that can be separate is the web3.js file, which is included in the HTML template above.

 Once deployed, the DAO contract for your final submission should contain at least three proposals: one of which should have expired by the time the assignment is due, and one which will stay open for one week after the assignment (just get the right date; we don't care what time on that day).
 The third one is up to you.

+Note: once the files are on the server, you will need to ensure the permissions are correct.
+Run the following two commands exactly as they are listed:

+- `chmod 711 ~ ~/public_html`
+- `chmod 644 ~/public_html/dao.html ~/public_html/web3*`

 ### Submission